HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 I like knowing that my work helps someone get through a tough moment of their code failing or providing that ah-ha moment when they finally understand a complext concept.
-While it might not necessarily fit into the category of fun, it's very rewarding and a large part of my motivation.
+While it might not necessarily fit into the category of fun, it's rewarding and a large part of my motivation.

 ## Find joy in your work